 the communities because of these projects will be instrumental in their

 developmental efforts to further God's Kingdom here on earth, as it is in

 * Resist giving away items such as clothing,

 food and money.

-* Work through local church to determine
+* Work through a local committee to determine

-what the community actually needs.
+the real needs.